iyy0v/Discord-bot/README.md

 # Discord-bot (UNFINISHED)

-Discord python module
-idk what this bot will be yet
+idk what this bot will be yet, I'm just adding more features currently while learning at the same time.

-## Utilities
+## Features
 - Delete messages
 - Log messages
 - Kick members